Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ### [Revolut](/out/revolut) and [Wise](/out/wise-account)

 Two British online banks.
 Revolut and Wise are the **easiest way to get a bank account**.
-They have the easiest requirements, and accept the most passport types.[^3]

-You can **open an account before you arrive in Germany**, without a German address, a [residence permit](/glossary/Aufenthaltstitel) or an *[[Anmeldung]]*.
+They have the easiest requirements, and accept the most passport types.[^3] You can **open an account before you arrive in Germany**, without a German address, a [residence permit](/glossary/Aufenthaltstitel) or an *[[Anmeldung]]*.

 The free accounts **include most of what you need**: free ATM withdrawals (up to 200€ per month), multiple languages, and a good mobile app.
-Wise gives you a Belgian [[IBAN]].
-Revolut gives you a Lithuanian IBAN.
+You don't get a German IBAN.
+Wise gives you a Belgian [[IBAN]], and Revolut gives you a Lithuanian IBAN.

 Revolut speaks English and German.
 Wise speaks English, Chinese, French, German, Hungarian, Indonesian, Italian, Japanese, Polish, Portuguese, Romanian, Russian, Spanish, Thai, Turkish and Ukrainian.